BrunoCostaGH/42cursus-libft/README.md

 ## Usage

-- Download the lastest release.
+- Download the latest release.
 - Include the libft header file in the project's header file or in the project's source files independently.
 - Compile project with the provided static library file (.a).